Aycares/Diabetes/README.md

 **Diabetes Risk Prediction with ZenML and FastAPI**

 This project is focused on predicting the risk of diabetes in patients using machine learning techniques.
 It uses the PIMA Indian Diabetes Dataset and leverages ZenML to build a reproducible ML pipeline, FastAPI to serve the model as an API, and Logfire for logging and monitoring.
+0 outcome predict no diabetes while 1 outcome predict diabetes in a patient.

 **Project Overview**
 The pipeline performs the following steps: